freenas/freenas-docs/userguide/services.rst

    |                         |                | :guilabel:`Available` list and use the :guilabel:`>>` button to add to the :guilabel:`Selected` list.           |
    |                         |                |                                                                                                                 |
    +-------------------------+----------------+-----------------------------------------------------------------------------------------------------------------+

-When configuring home directories, it is recommended to create a dataset to hold the home directories which contains a child dataset for each user.
-As an example, create a dataset named :file:`volume1/homedirs` and browse to this dataset when configuring the :guilabel:`Home directories` field of the AFP service.
-Then, when creating a new user, first create a child dataset for that user.
-For example, create a dataset named :file:`volume1/homedirs/user1`.
-When creating *user1*, browse to the :file:`volume1/homedirs/user1` dataset in the :guilabel:`Home Directory` field of the :guilabel:`Add New User` screen.

 .. _Troubleshooting AFP: